KBE5-CKT/jwt_tech/HELP.md

 # Read Me First
 The following was discovered as part of building this project:

-* The original package name 'com.example.jwt-tech' is invalid and this project uses 'com.example.jwt_tech' instead.
+* The original package name 'com.example.jwt-tech' is invalid and this project uses 'com.example.jwt' instead.

 # Getting Started